-Each client will receive at least quarterly a written report detailing the client's account which may come from the custodian.
+Each client will receive at least quarterly a written report from the custodian.
+In addition to these custodial statements, CWS may furnish a periodic, written report to each client.

 Clients are provided a one-time financial plan concerning their financial situation.
 After the presentation of the plan, there are no further reports.
 Clients may request additional plans or reports for a fee.